-With the addition of Instagram Direct to the platform a few years ago, it’s made it a whole lot easier to get in touch with anyone who’s on the ’gram--and who isn’t nowadays?
-Whereas Twitter still makes you do that awkward ‘hey, person I admire, will you follow me so I can DM you?’ thing, Insta just lets you slide right on into their inbox.
+With the addition of Instagram Direct to the platform a few years ago, it’s made it a whole lot easier to get in touch with anyone who’s on the ’gram—and who isn’t nowadays?
+How to slide into someones DMs requires some finesse.
+Whereas Twitter still makes you do that awkward ‘hey, person I admire, will you follow me so I can DM you?’ thing, Insta just lets you slide into someone’s DM inbox.

-But how do you do it without becoming a creepy Friday night anecdote between friends or--worse still--an annoyance at that company you would die to work for?
+How do you do it without becoming a creepy Friday night anecdote between friends or—worse still—an annoyance at that company you would die to work for?
 It’s anybody’s game, but proceed with caution, folks.
+Figuring out how to slide into someone’s DMs requires skill.
 These are just a few lessons I’ve learned from surfing the DM wave:

 A drunken DM to your Insta crush is every bit as obvious as that 3am ‘u up?’
 WhatsApp.
-On the other hand, if you wait for them to upload a photo to their feed and then DM them about it rather than comment publicly, now you’ve got yourself a conversation.
+On the other hand, if you wait for them to upload a photo to their feed and then slide into their DMs privately to comment about it rather than comment publicly, now you’ve got yourself a conversation.
+This is key for when you want to slide into someone’s DMs.
 They clearly have their phone in their hand, and because we’re all egocentric maniacs, we love receiving messages about ourselves and the cool shit we’re doing.

 On a more professional note, if you’re contacting a potential employer or business collaborator, think about what time zone they’re in.
 They’re much more likely to reply if you hit them at 11am their time rather than in the middle of the night when they could easily sleep-read it and never respond.
 We’ve all done it.

 Know your audience